 Request a OneDrive shared library for your website

-Add a document to your website
+How to add a document to your website

-Navigate to your shared library.
+Navigate to your shared group OneDrive and open the “Document Library.”

 Hover over the document you want to share.